 Medical care for babies with HIV is highly specialised.
 Early diagnosis means that a baby can begin effective treatment and have every chance for a long, healthy life.

 Other ways for HIV-positive women to have children

 Surrogacy is an option for some women, however it is complex and has very specific Victorian guidelines.

 Managing illness as a parent

-HIV can lead to chronic illness at some time in the future.
-As with any longer-term illness, this can impact on a person’s ability to earn an income, manage a household or raise children.
-Any kind of chronic illness in either partner can be a source of stress in a relationship and sometimes families may need extra support.
+As with any longer-term illness, this can impact on your ability to earn an income, manage a household or raise children.

 Where to get help

 - Your local community health service

 - Tel. or or TTY (for the hearing impaired)